Components

 Editing the Main Component

 To edit a main component, you must open the component editing mode.
-To activate this mode, click on a component from the Component panel, or right-click on an instance of the component and select "Go to main Component" from the context menu.
+To activate this mode, click on a component from the Component panel, or right-click on an instance of the component and select "Edit Main Component" from the context menu.

 Editing a main component is similar to editing a scene.
 You can create, modify, and delete the component's layers, variables, triggers, and responses.
 The changes you would make are applied to all instances of the component.